Clean Restrooms Don’t Exist – A Real Problem

 As a consequence, customer satisfaction, customer retention, company image, and future profitability are badly affected.

-So why is there a restroom problem?
+So why is there a restroom problem – why is a clean bathroom hard to find?

 There are four main reasons:

-- Inspection checklists are never used properly – no consistent restroom cleaning
+- Inspection checklists are never used properly – no consistent restroom cleaning by janitorial staff

 - Restroom checks are never done regularly – no restroom cleaning procedures